intel/appframework/documentation/plugins/popup.md

 You can pass in a string or an object to the popup function.
 If you pass in a string, it will emulate an alert box.

 ```
-id                            (string) ID of DOM elemenet for the popup container
+id                            (string) ID of DOM element for the popup container
 title                         (string) Title to show for the popup
 message                       (string) Text to display in the popup
 cancelText                    (string) Text to display for the cancel button